nbaars/www-board/info.md

-### General Info
+### Upcoming Meetings
 The OWASP Global Board typically meets over video-conference on the third Tuesday of each month.
-Upcoming meetings are listed below.

-### Upcoming Meetings
 {% assign pages = site.pages | sort: 'date' | limit: 6 %}
 <ul>
 {% for page in pages %}